NiekBeijloos/SOLID/6. Principle relations/README.md

 # Relations between the SOLID principles

 ## Context
 It is interesting to observe the relations between the SOLID principles, because it could provide clearance about how the principles 'support' each other.
-I think there are two types of principles:
+I think there are two types of SOLID principles:
 1. Theoretical principle: elaborates more on the 'why', but less on the 'how'
 2. Practical principle: elaborates more on the 'how', but less on the 'why'